Sonobeat Records

 Johnny Winter

-Austin, Texas.
-State capital.
+Capital of Texas.
 The University of Texas.
-Lake Austin, City Park, Zilker Park, Barton Springs, Deep Eddy, Lake Travis, Hippie Hollow.
+North Austin vs. South Austin.
+The Colorado River, Lake Austin, City Park, Zilker Park, Barton Springs, Lake Travis, Hippie Hollow, and, of course, armadillos.
 Rock ’n’ roll radio (KNOW-AM & KAZZ-FM).
 Country radio (KVET-AM & KOKE-AM).
-Hot frat parties.
-Cool night clubs.
-Live bands everywhere.
+Hot fraternity parties with live bands.
+Cool night clubs with live bands.

-Legendary Austin hot spots: Club Saracen, Swingers a Go-Go, Jade Room, IL Club, The Afro, Chequered Flag, 11th Door, New Orleans Club, Broken Spoke, Continental Club, Club Seville, Victory Grill, The Vulcan Gas Company, Armadillo World Headquarters.
+Club Saracen, Swingers a Go-Go, Jade Room, IL Club, The Afro, Chequered Flag, 11th Door, New Orleans Club, Broken Spoke, Lake Austin Inn, The Flamingo, The Club Seville, The Vulcan Gas Company, and more.

 In the Spotlight